Muhammad Hassan (wrestler): Raw debut (2004–2005)

 At Backlash on May 1, Hassan and Daivari lost to Hogan and Michaels, with Daivari being pinned.
 Hassan would blame and attack Daivari for the loss the next night on Raw.
 On the May 30 episode of Raw, Hassan faced then World Heavyweight Champion Batista and won by disqualification.
 However, he and Daivari were beaten by Batista after the match.
 The next week on Raw, Hassan was granted a two-on-one handicap match with Daivari for the Intercontinental Championship against Shelton Benjamin after threatening Raw General Manager Eric Bischoff with a lawsuit for Batista's actions.
 After Hassan initially appeared to pin Benjamin and won the title, the referee realized Benjamin was on the ropes and reversed his decision.
 Benjamin eventually pinned Daivari to retain the Intercontinental Championship.
 On the June 13 episode of Raw, Stone Cold Steve Austin appeared as a special guest enforcer on the request of Bischoff to listen to Hassan's complaints.
-After listening to Hassan's problems, Austin agreed with him and ordered a match between Hassan and Benjamin for the Intercontinental Championship that night, stating that Hassan was "screwed by the system".
-As Hassan was about to win the match with the help of Daivari, Austin entered the ring and delivered a Stone Cold Stunner to both Hassan and Daivari, making Hassan the winner by disqualification and allowing Benjamin to retain the title as it cannot change hands by a disqualification.
+After making fun of Hassan and Daivari calling them sand people, Austin claimed to agree with them and ordered a match between Hassan and Benjamin for the Intercontinental Championship that night, stating that Hassan was "screwed by the system".
+As Hassan was about to win the match with the help of Daivari, Austin entered the ring and delivered a Stone Cold Stunner to both Hassan and Daivari, making Hassan the winner by disqualification and allowing Benjamin to retain the title as it cannot change hands by a disqualification unless stipulated.

 On the June 20 episode of Raw, Hassan and Daivari interrupted a promo by then WWE Champion John Cena to complain about how Hassan was "screwed" out of the Intercontinental Championship.
 Bischoff took the opportunity to punish Cena by booking him against Hassan in a WWE Championship match, in which Hassan's losing streak in title matches continued as Cena dominated him in a two-minute squash match, pinning him cleanly and thus ending his "unpinned" streak.

 On the June 23 episode of SmackDown!, it was revealed both Hassan and Daivari were drafted to the SmackDown! brand in the 2005 draft lottery.
 Hassan won his first SmackDown! match by defeating Big Show with help from Big Show's rival Matt Morgan.
-The following week on June 30, Hassan was involved in a confrontation with The Undertaker during a six-man elimination match.
+The following week on the June 30 episode of SmackDown!, Hassan was involved in a confrontation with The Undertaker during a six-man elimination match.